The Big Picture On Squatters Rights:

 How Do Squatters Claim Adverse Possession?

-The exact process of adverse possession varies by state, but in general, the occupying squatter files a legal motion in the local courthouse to unilaterally transfer the deed into their name.
+The exact adverse possession process varies by state, but the occupying squatter generally files a legal motion in the local courthouse to unilaterally transfer the deed into their name.

 Final Thoughts